-Tests Underway to Solve Enigma of Naked Cerne Abbas Giant
+Tests Reveal True Age of Naked Cerne Abbas Giant

-Archaeologists in the United Kingdom have begun tests to determine the age of a giant figure cut into the chalk of a hill.
-This figure known as the Cerne Abbas Giant has mystified experts and local people for centuries.
+After a year of work, archaeologists in the United Kingdom have completed their scientific tests to determine the age of a giant figure cut into the chalk of a hill.
+This figure, known as the Cerne Abbas Giant, has mystified experts and local people for centuries.
 The giant is notorious because it is depicted naked.
-It is hoped that the latest research will establish not only the giant’s age but its enigmatic origins.
+The latest research establishes not only the giant’s age but also provides clues to its enigmatic origins.

 The Cerne Abbas Giant is a 150-foot (55-meter) naked chalk figure holding a giant club.
 It was cut into the side of a hill, and it overlooks the pretty village of Cerne Abbas, which is in Dorset, England.
 This figure and the surrounding land were given to the National Trust, a heritage charity, by a local landowner in the 1920s.
-Last year, the giant figure was painstakingly restored by volunteers who hammered 17 tons of chalk into the outline.
-The Daily Mail reports that “the origins and purpose of Britain's largest chalk hill figure remain shrouded in mystery.”
+In 2019, the giant figure was painstakingly restored by volunteers who hammered 17 tons of chalk into the outline.

 Renovation of the Cerne Abbas Giant.
 (Nigel Mykura / CC BY-SA 2.0 )